debian-cryptoanarchy/cryptoanarchy-deb-repo-builder/docs/security/faq.md

   The worst example is restriction by IP address.
   IP addresses can be spoofed by trained monkeys, so implementing restrictions based on them is just a waste of time and introduces unneeded complexity.
 * Some options, especially `PrivateNetwork` are assigned high risk but they destroy fundamental features of a service.
-  `bitcoind` without network access is completely useless.
+  `bitcoin-mainnet` without network access is completely useless.

 Yes, having some kind of ordering to help decide on priority of security review would be useful, especially regarding the last point.
-Sadly, this tool doesn't even order its output and tries to emotionally manipulate people into setting ridiculous options, wasting time on non-issues, writing explanations like this one, or worst, distrusting something that's actually pretty secure.
+Sadly, this tool doesn't even order its output.
+It tries to emotionally manipulate people into setting ridiculous options, wasting time on non-issues, writing explanations like this one, or worst, distrusting something that's actually pretty secure.

 This doesn't intend to imply that all relevenat options are tuned perfectly.